 So here we are, the present day and the decision I've made to go it alone and build my travel business.
-After years and years of looking after small and medium size businesses in the UK, I made the decision (finally) to start up on my own, and follow my true passions, which are helping others, travelling and writing.
-2017 will hold many more adventures I'm sure.
-I'm planning to travel the Greek Islands, South Africa, India, the far East & Indonesia, finally settling in Bali, indefinitely, building my business along the way and providing you guys with some great content & video footage!
+After years and years of looking after small and medium size businesses in the UK, I made the decision (finally) to start up on my own, and follow my true passions, which are helping others, through my travelling and writing.
+My future will hold many more adventures I'm sure, building my business along the way and providing you guys with some great content & video footage from various travel destinations.

-I want to make sure the resourcing side of the business is strong, and use my knowledge and experience to help others find the courage to truly live their lives & seek out worldwide travel adventures.
+I want to use my knowledge and experience to help others find the courage to truly live their lives & seek out worldwide travel adventures.
 The realisation that capturing dreams, living in the present moment & mapping out adventures across the globe for others is what I want to achieve.
 I would love to be a "tiny" reason behind why you decided to travel, became enlightened by your experiences, fell in love, and many many more.
 That would make me smile always knowing that I given something back & helped create adventures.